SepehrYahyaee/SepehrYahyaee/README.md

 <h1 align="center">Hi 👋, I'm Sepehr</h1>
 <h3 align="center">A NodeJS Backend Developer</h3>

-- I am learning **NestJS** right now.
+- I am currently learning (geeking) **NestJS**.
 - Contact me via email: **7heycallmegray@gmail.com** or use the banner below.
-- Explore my Repositories, there would be some projects there and feel free to ask me anything related.
+- Explore my repositories, there would be some projects there and feel free to ask me anything related.

 <div>